-Before you add a client, ensure that appropriate rules are specified for backing up and archiving the client data.
+Before you add a client, ensure that appropriate rules are specified for backup and archive operations for the client data.
 During the client registration process, you assign the client node to a policy domain, which has the rules that control how and when client data is stored.